-Service Raleigh is NC State’s largest student-run philanthropic project.
-The event was first launched in 1998 as a collaborative effort between Park Scholars and Student Government.
-Service Raleigh has grown to include more than 2,000 volunteers and generates approximately 6,000 hours of community service each year to benefit residents of the greater Wake County area.
+Service Raleigh is the largest student-coordinated service project in the Triangle.
+The event was first launched in 1998 as a collaboration between Park Scholarships and NC State Student Government.
+Service Raleigh has grown to include nearly 2,000 volunteers and generates approximately 6,000 hours of community service each year to benefit residents of the greater Wake County area.
 Projects range from labeling storm drains with the Neuse Riverkeeper Foundation to collecting and distributing food with the Inter-Faith Food Shuttle.

 Park Under-Resourced Assistance